 The Asia-Pacific region is a key driver of global economic growth.
 Roughly half of international trade, and more than 70 per cent of New Zealand’s trade and investment, flows through the region.
 New Zealand’s future depends on its economic relationships with Asia Pacific countries.

-A 2012 study (PDF 126kb) estimates that gains for New Zealand from a free trade agreement with the current 11 TPP economies could be around 1.4 percent of our gross domestic product, or US$2.9 billion.
 In addition to this type of economic modelling, we know that free trade agreements help New Zealand exporters, because they have told us so.
 In 2009, MFAT and NZTE surveyed 854 New Zealand exporters to assess the impact of FTAs on their companies.
 More than 75 percent of respondents saw increases in profitability from the removal of trade barriers.